 This interview with Northrop Frye took place in January 1988.
-It was originally intended for publication in the Journal of Wild Culture, a magazine that ceased to exist in 1991.
+It was originally intended for publication in the Journal of Wild Culture, a magazine that ceased to exist on paper in 1991 now thriving online at wildculture.com.
 As a co-founder of the Society for the Preservation of Wild Culture and senior editor of the magazine, I had the idea that I would like to interview Northrop Frye about William Morris.
 The vision that inspired Wild Culture—a marriage of ecology and imagination pitched in an amusing and harmonious key, with a vernacular and dilettante edge—seemed to owe an unacknowledged debt to Morris.
 I thought perhaps that I could link the principles behind the Arts and Crafts Movement, and Morris’s radical vision of social and ecological justice, with the mission of Wild Culture.
 I was fascinated by the way Morris walked his talk, living his ideals.
 If a conversation with Professor Frye could elucidate Morris’s social attitude, I imagined, then the parallel path ahead might be illuminated for our circle of cultural workers and green city activists in the Society for the Preservation of Wild Culture.
 In any case, it would be interesting to try.

 On learning of my interest in Morris, and after examining a few issues of Wild Culture, Professor Frye graciously agreed to talk to me.
 He consented to a thirty- minute interview at his book-filled, cozy first-floor office in Massey College at the University of Toronto.
 Like patient, skeptical Professor of Comparative Wizardry at Hogwarts, he seemed at times to enjoy the interview, and at times to endure it.
 The result is a series of questions and answers on several aspects of Morris’s thought.